zadealfalah/salesSample/README.md

 ## Possible To Do
 - Add LSTM comparison for forecasting
+- Add basic linreg for comparison in modeling
 - Writeup findings with models once LSTM and XGBoost are completed
 - Finish items bought together analysis, writeup findings of items bought together
 - Add Tableau for onlineRetail once analysis is done, remove kaggleSales when done